softprops/iso8601/README.md

 This library needs to be able to convert a given representation of time to the `iso8601.DateTime` type to do so.
 The `Format` object, which formats dates, requires there to be a typeclass instance for `From[T]` for the given type to transform the type into an instance of `iso8601.DateTime`.

-This library comes out of the box with a `From[java.util.Calendar]` implementation.
+This library comes out of the box with `From[java.util.Calendar]` and `From[Long]` (Javas "difference, measured in milliseconds, between the current time and midnight, January 1, 1970 UTC") implementations.

 ```scala
 Format(Calendar.getInstance) // 2013-03-13T22:16:54-04:00